 Key indicator 5: Increased participation in competitive sport Percentage of total allocation: 27 % Intent Implementatio n Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
-What has changed?: Sustainability and suggested next steps: PE Coordinator to liaise with teachers and book children into local events.
-PE Coordinator to keep a track of number of children taking part in competitive sports.
-PE Coordinator to attend meetings to keep up to date on North West Essex School Sports Partnership information.
-Put all PE events onto school calendar so all school staff are aware of upcoming events.
-PE coordinator to liaise with the office staff to organise transport.
-PE coordinator to communicate with adults going to sporting events so they know the timings.
-Children, from across year groups, have taken part in sporting fixtures this year.
-There have been for mixed genders and girls only to increase girls involvement in competitive sport.
-All-inclusive sporting events have been attended.
-Both girls and boys football teams came 2 nd in the Braintree Schools league.
-Community bus was used to transport children which has meant that there has been more events NWESSP subscription will provide access to a broad range of sporting festivals and competitions for the academic year.
+What has changed?: Sustainability and suggested next steps: PE Coordinator to liaise with teachers and book children into local events. individe of children taking part in NWESSP subscription will provide access to a broad range of sporting festivals and competitions for the academic year.
 Attend a number of competitions and festivals across key stages, sports and abilities.
 Maintain good links with local schools so friendly matches can take place.
 Teachers will have access to CPD to enable them to develop their skills across the subject.
-Fransport to Sporting Fixtures & lessons 3 Minibus per half term £4000 attended this year.
-Some events attended include: boys football, girls football, mixed football and tag rugby (mixed gender).
-Transport will allow children to take part in more competitive sport.
+Transport to Sporting Fixtures & lessons 2 Minibus par half tarm £4000 Transport will allow children to take part in more competitive sport.